Gleoman/GildedRose-Refactoring-Kata/README.md

 I then made these tests pass by including an additional statement in the update quality method and an additional method in the QualityEvaluator class.

 ---

+**4**

+#### Refactoring into new classes

+Finally, I decided to refactor out the remaining codebase into the following further classes using inheritance principles:

+- Brie
+- Conjured
+- Pass
+- StandardStock
+- Sulfuras

+This avoided eliminating or altering the Item class, per the instructions, and allowed me to closely follow the Single Responsibility Principle.
+The trade-off in creating new classes for the various types of items was the repetition of the private quality and sell_in control methods across those classes rather than reserving them for the main GildedRose class.
+However this seemed a reasonable sacrifice in light of the wider benefits to the codebase.

 ## Problem and Requirements